 During the lease term in Front Royal

-During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Front Royal, the renter must allow us to enter the rental.
-Some solid reasons to access rental property are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Front Royal, the tenant must allow us to access the rental home.
+Some good reasons to go into rental home are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Front Royal.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Front Royal.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free reference for property owners in Front Royal
+a useful archive for property owners in Front Royal

-- Before you lease out your rental in Front Royal
+- Before you rent out your investment in Front Royal

 - Collections and evictions